cnrv/fpga-rocket-chip/README.md

 - use serial tools like minicom to capture the output from the board, 115200 8n1
 - Hooray~~~
 - ![](pics/minicom.png)
-- here I put a static-compiled helloworld program inside of the rootfs.cpio, you can also put your own riscv program inside.
-However the final boot.elf cannot larger than 16MB (cause the sd_loader copy boot.elf to 0x87000000, only 2^24 Bytes to hold the image).
+- here I put a static-compiled **helloworld** program inside of the rootfs.cpio, you can also put your own riscv program inside.
+However the final boot.elf cannot larger than 16MB (because the sd_loader copies boot.elf to 0x87000000, only 2^24 Bytes to hold the image).

 ## V. Q&A, future map, known bugs